MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/copilot/extend-copilot.md

 ---
 title: Extend Copilot in finance and operations apps
-description: This article provide guidance about how to extend Copilot capabilities in finance and operations apps.
+description: This article provides guidance about how to extend Copilot capabilities in finance and operations apps.
 author: jaredha
 ms.author: jaredha
 ms.reviewer: johnmichalak